Navigation

 Links

 Concept: Links | Links or “Hyperlinks” contain a reference to another web address.
-When you click or press enter on a link, you are typically taken to a new webpage.
-In JAWS, we can navigate through unvisited links (places we have never been) and visited links (locations we have been).
+When you click or press enter on a link, you are usually taken to a new webpage.
+In JAWS, we can move through unvisited links (ones we haven’t opened yet) and visited links (ones we’ve already opened).

 Next Unvisited Link | U